NTB45/NTB45.github.io/README.md

-# Welcome to KuudereEnthusiast's website
+# Welcome to KuudereEnthusiast's website testing edition

 This website is still being constructed, because my sorry ass is too lazy to complete it and idk shit about css